AdemBendjama/MangaPunch/README.md

 ## Overview

-This is a website that lists metadata about manga, allowing users to search, discover manga, read reviews and get recommendations.
+This is a website that lists metadata about manga , allowing users to search, discover manga, read reviews and get recommendations.
 Users can sign up for an account to access additional features such as adding manga to their library, tracking , rating and reviewing.

 - [Live Preview](https://mangapunch.vercel.app)